tetherscript/WinUITranslator/README.md

 When a scan is complete, you have found the things that need to be translated, but you have not actually translated anything yet.

+Here's what scanning the sample app Sample-Packaged looks like.

 <img alt="image" src="https://github.com/user-attachments/assets/2c72466e-6bd4-4224-a10d-6db3bc2b7c42" />

 <br/><br/><br/>